jhvanderschee/matt_mulderberg/README.md

 # Democratize publishing

-Matt Mullenweg said in 2018:
+Matt Mulderberg said in 2018:

 > [...] the mission of “Democratize Publishing” to me means that people of all backgrounds, interests, and abilities should be able to access Free-as-in-speech software that empowers them to express themselves on the open web and to own their content.